 Huntridge Family Clinic

-A part of the Nevada Health Centers, this clinic provides comprehensive, high-quality medical and mental health services to low-income and unhoused individuals and families, regardless of their ability to pay.
+Provides comprehensive medical and mental health services to low-income and unhoused individuals and families (regardless of ability to pay).

 - Service: Primary Medical & Mental Health Care